kavukj/e-commerce/README.md

 The app is built with responsive design principles using Flexbox and CSS Media Queries.

 The app dynamically fetches product data from an API based on user-selected filters.
 To ensure a seamless user experience, data is fetched on initial load and whenever relevant filters (such as category, rating, or price) change.

+## Limitation and Enhancement

+Currently, API used supports only limit parameter because of which the start index will always be 0.
+We can create an API which takes two parameters, one to support startIndex and other for limit which can provide better performance with pagination.

+Also, currently if filters are applied and we click on show more, API will fetch 4 new products but it may not be displayed on UI because of the filter selected.
+This User experience can be handled properly if given more time either by creating new API or implementing some complex logic on UI.